travelpayouts/flights-api-project/README.md

 Just use command `composer install`.

 ### Changing your app parameters
-Before first running of your app you need to set app params.
+Before first running of your app, you need to set app params.
 All your params is located in **config/params.php**

 ```
 return [